r-lib/styler/README.md

     styling (GitHub development version), also see
     `help("stylerignore")`.

+  - cache styled expressions for speed.
+See `help("caching")` to learn more.

 **scope**

 You can decide on the level of invasiveness with the scope argument.
 You